-LIPPERT LEVEL UP® MOTORHOME LEVELING SYSTEM (IF SO EQUIPPED)
+BIGFOOT/QUADRA LEVELING SYSTEM (IF SO EQUIPPED)

-Your recreation vehicle may be equipped with a 4 point automatic leveling system.
-The control panel is typically located inside the entrance door or in an outside basement compartment.
+Your recreation vehicle may be equipped with a 4-point automatic leveling system.
+This control panel is typically located in the stepwell of the motor home or at the Command Center Panel inside the RV.

-The following is an overview of the system to be used as a quick reference.
-For detailed operating and safety instructions refer to the manufacturer's owner's manual.
-Depending on your model, the system may vary slightly from the following instructions.
+The following is an overview of the system and to be used as a quick reference.
+For detailed operating and safety instructions, refer to the manufacturer owner's manual.
 Familiarize yourself with the operating and safety instructions prior to using the leveling system.